 You have the choice to be the best, the cheapest, or the most efficient.
 You can’t be all three though.
-When you are setting up your pricing, you’re targeting your ideal client.
+When you are setting up your pricing, another pricing tip is to remember that you’re targeting your ideal client.
 Your ideal client is going to be able to afford you, especially if you are doing the right type of marketing.

 Once you have your pricing in place, it is a good idea to do a profit analysis.
 Determine what your current profit margin is, so you know which direction you are headed in.
 This will allow you to make adjustments to your pricing and expenses, so you can be where you should be with your profits.

 As soon as you have everything where you want them to be, you can work on the systems you have in place.
 This will ensure that everything is ready for when clients are walking through your door.
 Those systems will also allow you to re-engage with existing clients and transition those clients into more profitable packages.
 Those steps alone can help you increase your profit margin by 95%.

 The reasoning behind that is those clients are your cheapest clients.
 They are already in the door and you don’t need to convince them of anything.
 They love you and want to continue to work with you.